Carrollton Manor Improvement Association

 Board Members

-President: Mike Barto
+Vice President: Mike Barto

-Secretary: Jeff Rach
+Treasurer: Jeff Rach

-Director-At-Large: Jen Shields
+Jen Shields

 Committees

-Last updated October 2020.
+Last updated November 2024.

 Pier - chair: Don Price

-Severn River Association - chair: Lisa Bender
+Severn River Association - liaison: Lisa Bender

 History

 Carrollton Manor Improvement Association (CMIA) was organized and incorporated in 1941.
 Initially, meetings were held in member’s houses or on their front porches and only a handful of residents paid dues.
 During the 60s and 70s, the number of year-round residents exceeded the number of vacation homes.
 During this period, the community operated a teen center in a basement structure that was attached to the Clubhouse.
 This structure was torn down in mid 80s after termites were found and no funds were available for repairs.
+The community felt the loss of a community meeting place.
+So, in the 90's, the Board undertook a concerted effort to enroll in the County's Special Community Benefits District program.
+This allows the community to collect dues as part of the county tax bill and provides an income stream to fund maintenance and improvements.
+Through careful management of our money, we managed to raise sufficient funds to re-build the clubhouse.